Hoyasumii/avengers-endgame/README.md

 [We see shots of New York City, seemingly abandoned.
 There are a lot of boats gathered around a dock, all abandoned.
 A baseball stadium comes into view, with no life present at all.
 The aftermath of the Decimation is evident, and Earth has not coped well.]

 [Cut to an abandoned cafe, with a poster on the wall labeled "WHERE DO WE GO, NOW THAT THEY'RE GONE?".
-A therapy session is taking place with Steve Rogers and seven other p
+A therapy session is taking place with Steve Rogers and seven other pe